-“I try to explore different environments in order to show as much diversity as possible.
-When I choose a subject, I try to see a story in her eyes, or hear it in her words—I’m looking for naturalness and authenticity.
+“I try to explore different environments to show as much diversity as possible.
+When I choose a subject, I try to see a story in her eyes or hear it in her words—I’m looking for naturalness and authenticity.
 I try to capture feelings of honesty and serenity each time I take out my camera.”

 A FACE TELLS A STORY

-“In most cases the women that I photograph don’t consider themselves beautiful.
+“In most cases, the women that I photograph don’t consider themselves beautiful.
 But they are.
-We wear our story on our face, and that is part of who we are.
-These women usually see another kind of beauty in the media, someone more glamorous, and they lose confidence.
-I’d like my photos to help them realize how beautiful they are and encourage them to remain natural and sincere.”
+We wear our stories on our faces, and that is part of who we are.
+These women usually see another kind of beauty in the media, someone more glamorous, and lose confidence.
+I want my photos to help them realize how beautiful they are and encourage them to remain natural and sincere.”

 “Global trends make us look and behave the same, but we are all beautiful because we are different.
-In India, like in much of the world, mass media links beauty with having light skin and, unfortunately, many women are influenced by this trend.
-Through my work, I try to show that beauty goes beyond skin colour and each woman has her own charm.
-The media encourages women to be trendy, to buy as many clothes as possible, to wear make-up and so on.
-That’s not beauty anymore.
+In India, like in much of the world, mass media links beauty with having light skin, and, unfortunately, many women are influenced by this trend.
+Through my work, I try to show that beauty goes beyond skin color, and each woman has her own charm.
+The media encourages women to be trendy, buy as many clothes as possible, wear makeup, and so on.
+That’s not beautiful anymore.
 It’s just a marketing strategy to sell more products.
 Beauty is diversity.
 It’s not something defined by a marketing strategy.
-Perhaps in 50 years all women from all around the world will dress and act the same.
+Perhaps in 50 years, all women from all around the world will dress and act the same.
 I hope my project will remain a witness to my era’s cultures and traditions.”

 “An original is always better than a copy.
-Being authentic and natural, instead of trying to copy something that is not you, makes you more beautiful.
+Instead of copying something that is not you, being authentic and natural makes you more beautiful.
 Be yourself—be authentic and keep your cultural heritage.
 This way, both your inner and outer beauty will shine.”